 The procedure is as follows (it is similar to the objection procedure described in section 10.6, but is not identical):

 • An appeal is submitted digitally or in writing.
-This can be sent by email to examinationappealsboard@tudelft.nl or by post,
+This can be sent by email to examinationappealsboard@tudelft.nl or by post, stating 'appeal', to

 The Examination Appeals Board Attn.
 LS/Legal Affairs

 P.O.
 Box 5